GoogleCloudPlatform/datacatalog-tag-engine/docs/manual_deployment.md

 11. Set the `SERVICE_URL` environment variable:

-	If you are deploying the API, you also need to set the environment variable SERVICE_URL on tag-engine-api:
+	If you are deploying the API, you also need to set the environment variable SERVICE_URL on `tag-engine-api`:

 	```
 	export API_SERVICE_URL=`gcloud run services describe tag-engine-api --format="value(status.url)"`
 	gcloud run services update tag-engine-api --set-env-vars SERVICE_URL=$API_SERVICE_URL
 	```

-	If you are deploying the UI, you also need to set the environment variable SERVICE_URL on tag-engine-ui:
+	If you are deploying the UI, you also need to set the environment variable SERVICE_URL on `tag-engine-ui`:

 	```
 	export UI_SERVICE_URL=`gcloud run services describe tag-engine-ui --format="value(status.url)"`